Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Discussion

 While our current sample size of four evaluated standard cell libraries is obviously limited, we are optimistic about the prospects of successfully applying the same technique to other, especially more advanced, feature sizes and libraries.
-Our method should be applicable, as long as vias remain clearly distinguishable, regardless of shape or size, when averaging over sufficiently many instances and remain a discriminating identifier of the underlying cell type.
+Our method should be applicable as long as vias remain a discriminating identifier of the underlying cell type and remain clearly distinguishable, regardless of shape or size, when averaging over sufficiently many instances.